vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 this is common to all sacred texts.
 Nor does one directly grasp a Vedic text which is the root of the recollected traditions of Manu, etc. \[just like one does not grasp it in the case of Buddhist texts, etc.\].
 But if one assumesxl \[a Vedic root\] out of inference, the same \[holds true\] also in the case of the other sacred texts.

-118This enigmatic *dharmarūpeṇa * might be interpreted as “in the form of a dharmic \[person\]”, i.e., “of a person which can be regarded as embodying dharma”.
+[^118]: This enigmatic *dharmarūpeṇa * might be interpreted as “in the form of a dharmic \[person\]”, i.e., “of a person which can be regarded as embodying dharma”.
 Bhattacharyya has “as an incarnation of divine law” \(Bhattacharyya 1978, p.
 558\).

-119Just like above, see fn.
+[^119]: Just like above, see fn.
 45, Bhattacharyya interprets the ablatives as all expressing causes: “We should not hold that Manu’s law-book is reliable because it has been composed by a trust-worthy person since to err is human, the words of a person sometimes mislead us and a hypothesis should be based upon facts.
 We shall make minimum assumptions if we hold that the said book is based upon the Vedas” \(Bhattacharyya 1978, p.
 559\).

 44